 We’ve really been enjoying Developing a Quiet Time by Kim Sorgius!
 It’s teaching our kids what the Bible says about having devotional time and has helped my older kids form a method (the G.R.O.W. method) for their quiet time.

-You can find some free Bible reading plans for kids HERE as well as a FREE Proverbs Bible Reading plan for kids that I put together for my own children!
+You can find two sets of Bible reading plans for your kids HERE as well as a FREE Proverbs Bible Reading plan for kids that I put together for my own children years ago!